mittsh/db-s3-backup/README.md

 ## Configuration

 To work it needs a JSON configuration file.
-As follows:
+The "database" dictionary is voluntary similar to Django Settings format.

+### Example: MySQL

 ```
 {